raphaelramosds/aedii/README.md

 ## Weeks

+This course is organized in weeks.
+There is an assigment for each week.

 ### Week 1

 - [![Open in PDF](https://img.shields.io/badge/-PDF-EC1C24?style=flat-square&logo=adobeacrobatreader)](https://github.com/ivanovitchm/datastructure/tree/main/lessons/week_01/Week_01.pdf) **Course Outline:** Provides an overview of the course structure and topics covered.